ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 	- Order Id is replaced with <consignmentId>, domain name is retained.

-	- ship unit array is emptied.
+	- Ship unit array is emptied.

 7. For each Order in List of Orders :